 Customization of base images¶

-This requires knowledge of Docker concepts and skills in creating custom Dockerfiles
+This requires knowledge of Docker concepts and skills in creating custom Dockerfiles.

 When building the base image with

-it creates a base image with:
+a base image is created with:

-- Python 2.7 and Python 3.6
+Python 2.7 and Python 3.6

-- No CUDA support
+No CUDA support

-To build a CUDA-enabled base image, add
+You need to build a CUDA-enabled base image.
+To enable CUDA add the

--c 1 to the command line:
+--with-cuda option to the command line:

-After each upgrade of DSS, you must rebuild all base images
+After each upgrade of DSS, you must rebuild all base images and update code envs.

 If you don’t use the

--t flag, DSS builds a base image with this naming scheme:
+--tag flag, DSS builds a base image with this naming scheme:

 dku-exec-base-DSS_INSTALL_ID : dss-DSS_VERSION

-- DSS_INSTALL_ID is the identifier of the DSS installation, found in the
+DSS_INSTALL_ID is the identifier of the DSS installation, found in the

-- DSS_VERSION is the version of DSS
+DSS_VERSION is the version of DSS.

 You can build other base images by appending the

--t IMAGE_NAME:IMAGE_VERSION flag to the
+--tag IMAGE_NAME:IMAGE_VERSION flag to the

-./bin/dssadmin build-container-exec-base-image command.
+./bin/dssadmin build-base-image --type container-exec command.

-- Build a base image with the regular DSS mechanisms
+Build a base image with the regular DSS mechanisms.

-- Write a custom Dockerfile that starts from the built base image and add the required package
+Write a custom Dockerfile that starts from the built base image, and add the required package.

-- Build this custom Dockerfile, and output a custom tag
+Build this custom Dockerfile, and output a custom tag.

-After each upgrade of DSS, you must rebuild all base images, including custom ones
+After each upgrade of DSS, you must rebuild all base images, including custom ones.